1. OMSAS Application

 - Second Undergraduate Degrees: Applicants who embark on a second undergraduate degree program are eligible to apply during the final year of their new program.
 In order to be considered for GPA purposes, the second degree must be equivalent to a four-year degree.
 GPA consideration will be based only on the two best years of the second degree program.
 Course load and level requirements for the second degree are analogous to the requirements of the first degree.
 Applicants who are given a conditional offer must complete all program requirements for the second undergraduate degree by June 30th.

 - Graduate Studies: Schulich does not take graduate courses into consideration for the GPA; only undergraduate years are used.
-Effective July 1, 2016, for the 2016-17 application cycle, applicants who are completing thesis-based master's must have completed all requirements for their graduate degree.
+Applicants who are completing a thesis-based master's must have completed all requirements for their graduate degree.
 Final transcripts showing that all requirements for their graduate degree have been completed (or a letter attesting to the same) must be received by OMSAS no later than June 30th.
 Applicants who are enrolled in a course-based master's at the time of application must have completed all requirements by August 15th.
 A letter of good standing indicating there are no concerns with meeting all requirements of the course-based master's degree must be received at OMSAS no later than June 30th.

 - Foreign Courses: Canadian citizens or permanent residents of Canada who have completed their undergraduate level university education outside of Canada and the United States may apply to the Schulich MD program.
 All foreign transcripts must be assessed by World Education Services (WES).